fnaysee/watermark-bot/README.md

 5- In your browser run https://example.com/public/set-webhook

 6- Now in your telegram client open your bot page and start using it.

+# How it works
+Simply send an image or forward it to the bot and it ask you for the watermark string to be added to the image, after sending the string it sends you the edited version of the image.

 # Notes